sjbylo/lab-ocp4/workshop/content/exercises/70-add-cloud-database.md

 svcat unbind --name mysql-binding
 ```

-... and then the MySQL service can be deprovisioned:
+... and then the MySQL service can be de-provisioned:

 ```execute
 svcat deprovision mysql